-A dislocation of the patella (kneecap) commonly occurs during deceleration, for example when slowing from a run to a walk.
-The patella slides partially out of the groove between the femoral condoles but does not limit mobility.
-Pain and swelling may accompany this condition.
-Athletes who have a muscle imbalance or a structural deformity, such as a high patella, have a higher chance of dislocation.
+A dislocation of the patella (kneecap) commonly occurs during deceleration, such as when slowing from a run to a walk.
+The patella slides from the groove between the console but doesn’t limit.
+Swelling and pain can accompany this condition.
+Trainers who have a deformity or a muscle imbalance, like a patella, have a probability of dislocation.

-Strength imbalance between the outer and inner quadriceps.
-Impact to the side of the patella.
+A strength imbalance between the inner and outer quadriceps.
+Impact of the patella to the side.
 Twisting of the knee.

 Signs and symptoms

-Feeling of pressure under the patella.
+Feeling below the patella of pressure.
 Pain and swelling behind the patella.
 Pain when bending or straightening the knee.

 RICER.
 Anti-inflammatory medication.

 During the injury ought to be sought, like biking or swimming rather than running.
 Extending laterals and strengthening of medials will help fix.
 When returning to action A brace might be needed.
 To prevent subluxations it’s important to keep the muscles surrounding the knee flexible and powerful and prevent impact.

 Surgery may be required to avoid subluxations due to instability or misalignment.